binyamin2/-.NET-6.0-Application-Store-Management/README.md

 Hello wee

 bonuses:
-stage 1:
-the tryParse functions.

-stage 2:
+Dal:
-the tryParse functions.
+the tryParse functions.=1

+Logic:
-the fuction for order entity (add,delete,update)
+delete Object from entities=2? the fuction for order entity (add,delete,update)=3

-stage 3:
+architecture:
-the methods for copy entities with reflection. the methods for prints entities with reflection. the extention methods for any need.
+the methods for copy entities with reflection=2. the methods for prints entities with reflection full use with binding=5 property trigger=1 general style for controls=1 commands =1
+IvalueConverter=1
+MVVM=5
+ProgressBar=3
+the extention methods for any need.